Ospedale della Pietà: Musical activity

 I have not an idea of anything so voluptuous and affecting as this music; the richness of the art, the exquisite taste of the vocal part, the excellence of the voices, the justness of the execution, everything in these delightful concerts concurs to produce an impression which certainly is not the mode, but from which I am of opinion no heart is secure.

 He goes on to describe meeting the musicians.

 The original building (shown above) is currently a hotel-restaurant complex (the Metropole).
-The nearby church of the Pietà was completed in 1761, two decades after the death of Antonio Vivaldi.
+The nearby church of the Pietà was completed in 1761, two decades after the death of Vivaldi.
 The facade of the church was only completed in the early 20th century.
 An early childhood education center is still housed in the rear of the building complex behind the church.
 Most of this complex was donated to the Ospedale in the 1720s, enabling it to expand its activities.
 Some of Vivaldi's premiere pupils, such as Anna Maria del Violino, were given individual rooms in these newly acquired buildings.
 It is possible that in the salon of one of them the famous concert for "i conti del Nord", celebrated in a painting by Francesco Guardi, took place on January 22, 1782.
 Guardi's painting is mistitled "The Dinner and Ball in the Teatro San Benedetto".